 - Use two-step authentication.
 If your bank offers two-step or two-factor authentication online and via its mobile app, take advantage.
 This means you need something more than your average username and password to sign into your account.
 It might seem like a hassle, but this is an easy way to keep your information safer.

 These national banks offer low- or no-fee checking accounts geared to students, but it’s worth checking to see what banks offer in your area.
 Some smaller banks on or near college campuses will cater to students with similar or even more enticing options.

 - Fees: Chase waives the monthly service fee for up to 5 years if you’re a student between the ages of 17-24 at account opening with proof of student status.
 After graduation, you can still get that fee waived by enrolling in some kind of direct deposit or maintaining a $5,000 average ending day balance in the account.

-- Requirements: You need to be a college student between 17 and 24 with a student ID; minimum $25 deposit to open the account.
+- Requirements: You need to be a college student between 17 and 24 with a student ID; no minimum deposit to open the account.

 - Bonus: Get $100 as a new Chase checking customer when you open a Chase College Checking℠ account, enroll in paperless statements and complete 10 qualifying transactions within 60 days of account opening.